 The first three (san) represents the three couples: the bride and groom, the bride’s parents, and the groom’s parents.
 The second three is said to represent the three human flaws: hatred, passion, and ignorance.
 Some people, however, believe the second three represent heaven, earth, and mankind, or love, wisdom, and happiness.

-Nine (do) is a lucky number in Japanese; the phrase san-san-kudo translates literally to “three, three, nine times.”
+Nine (ku) is a lucky number in Japanese; the phrase san-san-kudo translates literally to “three, three, nine times.”

 Shintô and western weddings have one obvious staple in common: the white wedding dress.
 White and red, the country’s national colors, are associated with good fortune.
 Japanese brides almost always wear white and incorporate red into their culinary and decorative choices.
 While their ensembles vary from delicate silk costumes to sleek evening gowns, their white clothes are consistent symbols of virtue and patience.
 Grooms often wear black kimonos or suits in Japanese weddings.